fraser-masterson/Static-Gear-iVMS-and-Logbook-Cleaner/README.md

 # iVMS-and-Logbook-Cleaner-Static-Gear-Types-
-With these code files, users can convert raw iVMS and logbook data into cleaned and merged files for further analysis.
+Cleans and merges iVMS and logbook data (currently for static gear records).
 Parameters can also be set to define the desired years for the outputs, as well as any vessels that should be excluded.